NPS: Friend or Foe?

 HarnessIng the powers of NPS for good instead of evil

 Okay, NPS is not perfect.
 Neither is any tool used to measure a persons subjective feelings.
 Does this mean we stop trying?
 No!
-Go ahead and use NPS.
+Go ahead and use NPS if you have it.
 It's a good tool to have in your toolbox.
-The tool enables consumers to indicate how they feel on a scale that matters to them!
+The tool enables consumers to indicate how they feel on a scale that matters to them and supplament that with qualitative feedback!
 That is a great thing.

 Just be reasonable with your usage of the metric.
 Understand it's limitations and try to account for them in how you use the data.
 I've outlined some basic guidelines below.